Lkrule/ActiveDiet/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Calculate the macro-nutrients daily basis.</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Calculate your BMI.</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Search for food that you would like to add into your daily macro-nutrients counter.</br>
+## Daily basis tools
+* By pressing the `DAILY COUNT` button, you can set up your daily meals, and then calculate your macro-nutrients daily-intake :green_salad:</br>
+* By pressing the `CALCULATE BMI` button, you can calculate your BMI, and then you know from which category you can benefit the most!
+All based on science :muscle:</br>
+* By pressing the `FOOD SEARCH` button, you can find any food that is in your local DB and if not, you can always add some new food :poultry_leg:</br>

 ## Exercises management :weight_lifting:
 One of many concerns while working out, is to remember the number of sets, repetitions and even what's the exercise itself.</br>
 Working out and getting results is based on progress that our body and mind are doing together, and the more consistent we are, the better!</br>